About Atlanta Charter Middle School

 The Students

-For the 2007-2008 school year, ACMS enrolled 120 students in grades six, seven, and eight.
+For the 2010-11 school year, ACMS will enroll approximately 197 students in grades six, seven, and eight.
+Though the school is still growing, the student body will remain small by design, with maximum enrollment limited to 240 students or less.
 Coming from all over Atlanta, the student body reflects the diversity of the city.
-52% of our students are in the free and reduced meal program.
-The racial makeup of the students is 6% - Multiracial, 56% - Black, 29% - Caucasian, 8% - Hispanic, and 1% - Other.
-Though the school is still growing, the student body will not exceed 240 students.
+We are a Title I school with 43% of our students in the free and reduced meal program.
+The racial makeup of the students in 2009-2010 was African-American 50%, White (Non-Hispanic) 33%, Multiracial 11%, Hispanic 4%, and Asian American 1%.

 The Faculty